 Authors: Megan Bruun, Shannon Willoughby, Jessi L. Smith

-Status: Physical Review Physics Education Research – Open Access
+Journal: Physical Review Physics Education Research (Open Access)

 A Problem of Equity

-For fifty years, social scientists have been investigating current stereotypes about STEM, using the classic experiment of asking kids to draw a scientist.
-Out of almost 5,000 trials, only 28 of the drawings depicted female scientists in the original 1970s experiment.
+For fifty years, social scientists have been trying the classic experiment of asking children to draw a scientist.
+Only 28 of the drawings depicted female scientists in the original 1970s experiment, out of almost 5,000 trials.
 Although female representation in both the drawing experiment and real life science has improved since then, the pervasive stereotype remains, with kids still drawing almost twice as many male scientists as female ones.
 Current events reinforce the notion that gendered stereotypes and sexism, both outright and implicit, are alive and well within science, from a physicist at CERN making (public) sexist remarks to NASA’s recent cancellation of the first all-female spacewalk to the notorious lack of female physics Nobel laureates.

 Many social science studies have investigated what stereotypes are held about scientists in general, but nothing in the research literature specifically distinguishes stereotypes about physics.
 This new study in stereotypes, led by a collaboration of both physicists and psychologists, sets out to use the tools of social science to understand and delineate people’s judgments of physics, in contrast with their thoughts about biology.
 The goal is to eventually use their new information about physics stereotypes to help inform educators’ efforts in breaking down these views and encouraging broader participation in the field.